 Other Practice Areas

-Dentists and oral surgeons are just as capable of committing malpractice as any other doctor.
-A dentist can fail to diagnose a serious dental ailment or perform a procedure on the wrong tooth.
-A dentist can make many errors in the course of your treatment; fortunately, you are entitled to seek compensation for your damages resulting from these errors.
-If you believe your injuries resulted from your dentist’s negligent actions, call the New York dental malpractice lawyers at Buttafuoco & Associates for help.
+We often associate malpractice lawsuits with medical doctors, but dentists and oral surgeons are just as likely to wrongly diagnose a serious dental problem, make a life-threatening mistake during anesthesia, or perform a procedure on the wrong tooth.
+The results of these errors can be devastating for victims, and it is imperative to hold dentists accountable.
+Seeking compensation through a dental malpractice lawsuit is often the best course of action.
+If you believe your dental injuries resulted from your dentist’s negligent actions, call the New York dental malpractice lawyers at Buttafuoco & Associates for help at 1-800-NOW-HURT.

 • Extracting or altering the wrong tooth